-Your transition into ketosis is not a time to cut calories, either.
-You can save that until you’re fully in keto (at which point there’s a good chance you’ll eat under calories without thinking about it, because keto is so satiating).
+Your transition into a state of ketosis is not a time to cut calories, either.
+You can save that until you’re fully in keto (at which point there’s a good chance you’ll eat under calories without thinking about it because keto is so satiating).

 For the transition, though, load up on as much fat as you need to feel full and energetic.

 If you’ve followed the best practices for starting keto, and you’re still experiencing symptoms after a couple of weeks, consider backing off.
 Keto isn’t perfect for everyone, and it may not be ideal for your unique biology.

 Some people experience digestive distress in the first couple of weeks of keto.

 The problem could be inadequate fiber — the indigestible material that feeds gut bacteria and stimulates healthy bowel movements[*].

 When you cut out carbs, you’re also cutting out many fiber-rich foods — so be sure to replace them with low-carb, fibrous vegetables like kale, broccoli, and asparagus.

 Keto-related gastrointestinal problems may also be due to:

 - Sensitivities to new foods in your diet